cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 - ***Communication and organization:***
 	Researchers must communicate the results of their work.
 Strong writing and oral presentation skills are critical.
 We are looking for students who are well organized, thoughtful, and proactive about their own research and training.
 Especially in collaborative projects, it is important to communicate with me and other collaborators throughout the research process: reporting progress, asking for help, etc. We will generally use Slack and Github issues to discuss results and keep track of todo's.
 - ***Generosity towards others:***
 	Science is inherently a social enterprise.
 It is more likely that you will thrive in our lab if you are in the habit of acting not only in the interests of your own needs and desires, but also on behalf of others and the communities that you belong to.
 We are looking for individuals to join our team who are committed to co-existing with others with generosity, kindness, and compassion.
-In addition, we value demonstrations of leadership in promoting these qualities in other organizations you have been a part of.
+In particular, we value demonstrations of leadership in promoting these qualities in other organizations you have been a part of.

 ### Values We Share